01/09/2019 Amendment approved by Chancellor

 - Those who a student would responsibly believe have such authority or obligation.

-- In cases involving harassing speech, assessing Title IX applicability to off-campus behavior will require a two-prong test:
+- Off Campus Conduct: In cases involving harassing speech, assessing Title IX applicability to off-campus behavior will require a two-prong test:

 - Does NMSU have control over the harasser (subject to our rules) and